bonagiripraneeth07/ATM-project/README.md

-This is a simple  Automated Teller Machine(ATM) using python ,where a customer  can Login using the ATM Account number and Login PIN  (or) create a  new account  with the help of their  bank account number(10 digits) and a new  pin ( 4 digits)in order use the servics provided by the ATM. while Creating a new account programs checks whether the  account already  exits or not from the  file - existing accounts.csv  ,if exits  then program states that the provided bank account number already has a ATM account ,if does not exits then  it creates one and update exsiting accounts.csv.
+This is a simple  Automated Teller Machine(ATM) using python ,where a customer  can Login using the ATM Account number and Login PIN  (or) create a  new account  with the help of their  bank account number(10 digits) and a new  pin ( 4 digits)in order use the servics provided by the ATM. while Creating a new account programs checks whether the  account already  exists or not from the  file - existing accounts.csv  ,if exist  then program states that the provided bank account number already has a ATM account ,if does not exists then  it creates one and update existing accounts.csv.
 ![1](https://github.com/bonagiripraneeth07/ATM-project/assets/149886367/8e9b3ba5-a67d-461d-80c4-daa3e99f131e)
 ![2](https://github.com/bonagiripraneeth07/ATM-project/assets/149886367/ecf967c1-df0f-4efb-98aa-8e985e5e9cfc)